adhiluphanna/deliciousrecipeh/content/post/977-recipe-of-quick-mango-prawn-cocktail.md

 ##### Instructions to make Mango prawn cocktail:

 1. Keep ready all the ingredients.
-1. Deshell &amp; devein the prawns, wash well &amp; boil with some salt &amp; water.
-Then keep the boiled prawns marinated with lemon juice &amp; ½ tsp black pepper powder.
+1. Deshell & devein the prawns, wash well & boil with some salt & water.
+Then keep the boiled prawns marinated with lemon juice & ½ tsp black pepper powder.
-1. Cut the ripe mango &amp; raw mango into halves, make pulp with one half &amp; cut the other halves into long thick strips.
+1. Cut the ripe mango & raw mango into halves, make pulp with one half & cut the other halves into long thick strips.
-1. In a bowl take the plain mayonnaise, mustard sauce, worcestershire sauce, capsico sauce, tomato sauce, ripe mango pulp, raw mango pulp, the remaining ½ tsp black pepper powder &amp; salt as per taste.
+1. In a bowl take the plain mayonnaise, mustard sauce, worcestershire sauce, capsico sauce, tomato sauce, ripe mango pulp, raw mango pulp, the remaining ½ tsp black pepper powder & salt as per taste.
 Mix it all together very well.
-Then keep aside 10-12 boiled marinated prawns &amp; put the rest of the prawns in this mix.
+Then keep aside 10-12 boiled marinated prawns & put the rest of the prawns in this mix.
 1. Keep the mixture in the refrigerator for a while.
-1. Then pour the cool mixture in serving glasses of your choice &amp; garnish with the long thick strips of ripe mango &amp; raw mango &amp; the marinated prawns that had been kept aside.
+1. Then pour the cool mixture in serving glasses of your choice & garnish with the long thick strips of ripe mango & raw mango & the marinated prawns that had been kept aside.
 1. Mango Prawn Cocktail is ready to serve.